jason-woolf/DesmosPlayer/README.md

 --- | ---
 \<id\> | A comma-separated list of expression ID's

-Equivalent to calling `setValue(\<id\>, 0)` for each of the given expressions.
+Equivalent to calling `setValue(<id>, 0)` for each of the given expressions.
-This is a useful shorthand for initialization instructions at the beginning of a program.
+This is useful as shorthand for initializing variables to zero at the beginning of a program.

 --------------------------------------------------------------------------